 Keep the following points in mind for authenticating users of your app:

 As you can see, embedding apps is simple and powerful.
-Embedding enables you to bring apps right to the places you and your customers work – in websites and in Power BI dashboards.
+Embedding enables you to bring apps right to the places you and your customers work – websites, Power BI dashboards, SharePoint pages, and more.